mdsajalali/profle/README.md

 # Profle Portfolio

 Welcome to Profile Portfolio!
-This portfolio features six versions: **developer, designer, lawyer, photographer, fitness, and freelance.** If you’d like, you can easily customize this theme.
+This portfolio features six versions: **developer, designer, lawyer, photographer, fitness, and freelance.** If you’d like, you can easily customize this theme, which includes both dark and light modes.

 ## Live Demo